-Maybe you are in the market for a new look for your online store.
+Maybe you are in the market for a new look for your online store’s website.

 Well, you’re in the right place.
-I’m going to be sharing with you the difference between the two and give you the pros and cons of each.
+I will share the difference between the two and give you the pros and cons of each.
 So you can make the best decision for your business.

 Let’s dive in!

 Custom Shopify themes are built from scratch with no pre-existing base design for Shopify stores.
 This means almost every element of your online can be custom-designed.
 When you start from scratch, this solution has some added benefits and cons.